 - How spread betting works

-- The spread and bet sizes
+- The spread, bet sizes and duration

 - Leverage and margin

-- The benefits of spread betting
+- Benefits of spread betting

 What is spread betting?